RITESH-RAI/Belly-Bites/README.md

-# TOMATO - Food Ordering Website
+# underbelly - Food Ordering Website

-This repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
+This repository hosts the source code for Underbely, a dynamic food ordering website built with the MERN Stack.
 It offers a user-friendly platform for seamless online food ordering.

 ## Demo